RyoKawada/Tourism-Satellite-Account-Analysis-of-Japan-CY2023-/README.md

 # Tourism Satellite Account Analysis of Japan:
 Current focus on tourism consumption, with future analysis covering employment and investment.

-Structure of Consumption, Employment, and Investment in 2023
 ## Overview
 Tourism is often discussed in terms of visitor numbers and total spending.
 However, understanding the economic structure of tourism requires a broader framework.